TechnoShip123/LowLevelGame/README.md

 ## About

 An opportunity to do more with C++ by creating a game with SDL2.
+I just love coding at a low level XD

-I had fun writing the Makefile :)
+(I have not yet experienced the p̷̜͈̞̻̪͑̀̓͋͝ã̸͓̯̗̲̮͒i̸̥̣̮̠̔̓̀̓͗ṅ̷͙̗̮̹ of writing a physics engine from scratch)

 ## Dev Environment